Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I

-\begin{rmk} The non-commutative thin scheme $Maps(X,Y)$ gives rise to a quiver, such that its vertices are $k$-points of $Maps(X,Y)$.
+\begin{rmk} The non-commutative thin scheme $Maps(X,Y)$ gives rise to a quiver, such that its vertices are $\K$-points of $Maps(X,Y)$.
 In other words, vertices correspond to homomorphisms $B_X\to B_Y$ of the coalgebras of distributions.
-Taking the completion at a $k$-point we obtain a formal pointed manifold.
-More generally, one can take a completion along a subscheme of $k$-points, thus arriving to a non-commutative formal manifold with a marked closed subscheme (rather than one point).
-This construction will be used in the subsequent paper for the desription of the $\A$-structure on $\A$-functors.
-We also remark that the space of arrows $E_{ij}$ of a quiver is an example of the geometric notion of bitangent space at a pair of $k$-points $i,j$.
-It will be discussed in the subsequent paper. \end{rmk}
+Taking the completion at a $\K$-point we obtain a formal pointed manifold.
+More generally, one can take a completion along a subscheme of $\K$-points, thus arriving to a non-commutative formal manifold with a marked closed subscheme (rather than one point).
+This construction can be used for the description of the $\A$-structure on $\A$-functors.
+We also remark that the space of arrows $E_{ij}$ of a quiver is an example of the geometric notion of bitangent space at a pair of $\K$-points $i,j$.
+We plan to discuss this topic in another paper. \end{rmk}

 \begin{exa} Let $Q_1=\{i_1\}$ and $Q_2=\{i_2\}$ be quivers with one vertex such that $E_{i_1i_1}=V_1, E_{i_2i_2}=V_2$, $dim\,V_i<\infty, i=1,2$.
 Then $B_{Q_i}=T(V_i), i=1,2$ and $Maps(X_{B_{Q_1}},X_{B_{Q_2}})$ corresponds to the quiver $Q$ such that the set of vertices $I_Q=Hom_{Coalg_{\cal C}}(B_{Q_1},B_{Q_2})= \prod_{n\ge 1}\ihom(V_1^{\otimes n},V_2)$ and for any two vertices $f,g\in I_Q$ the space of arrows is isomorphic to $E_{f,g}=\prod_{n\ge 0}\ihom(V_1^{\otimes n},V_2)$.